The Brewers Association’s Export Development Program (EDP) began in 2004.

 If you would like to participate in the EDP or request additional information, please contact:

-- The Brewers Association (BA) reports craft beer export volume increased by an astounding 49 percent in 2013, with a value estimated at $73 million.
+- Craft beer export volume increased by 4.4 percent in 2016, with a value estimated at $121 million.

-- EDP subscribers have won countless awards bolstering domestic and international PR.
+- EDP member breweries have won countless awards in international competitions.

-- The program receives media exposure for the BA and individual breweries in leading industry publications.
+- The program has generated media exposure for the BA and individual breweries in leading industry, news, and lifestyle publications.